Coaching rooted in justice,

 Is your program accredited?
 Why is choosing an accredited program important?

 Yes, our program has Level 2 accreditation from the ICF (International Coaching Federation), the gold standard accrediting body for coach education programs.
-This means that when you graduate, you’re able to apply for an Associate Certified Coach (ACC) credential through the ICF after you log 100 hours of coaching experience, or a Professional Certified Coach (PCC) credential through the ICF after you log 500 hours of coaching experience.
+This means that when you graduate the Professional Credentialing Practicum, you’re able to apply for an Associate Certified Coach (ACC) credential through the ICF after you log 100 hours of coaching experience, or a Professional Certified Coach (PCC) credential through the ICF after you log 500 hours of coaching experience.

 Regardless of whether you choose to pursue an ICF credential, getting certified through an accredited program lends weight and credibility to your coaching education.
 Most employers who hire coaches on staff want to see evidence that you’ve been trained through an accredited program, even if they don’t require a credential.